 Now, that's a tough question to answer.
 And that's because all ovens are so different, that they can bring different results.
 Commercial ovens are obviously different, so we leave those for now.

 Homemade ovens, on the other hand don't go as high in temperature, so we need to find that works best.
-And after testing a few times I came to the conclusion that the best temperature to start with is 180 degrees Celsius (350 Fahreneheit) for the first 10 minutes, then increased to 200 degrees Celsius (390 Fahrenheit) for the last 5-10 minutes.
+And after testing a few times I came to the conclusion that the best temperature is 180 degrees Celsius (350 Fahrenheit).

 If you’ve liked my CLASSIC HOMEMADE VEGGIE PIZZA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.